th3unkn0n/osi.ig/README.md

 * The information includes:

-* [ profile ] : Username, Profile Name, URL, Followers, Following, Number of Posts, Bio, Profile Picture URL, Is Business Account ?, Connected to a FB account ?, External URL, Joined Recently ?, Business Category Name, Is private ?, Is Verified ?,
+* [ profile ] : user id, Followers, Following, Number of uploads, Bio, Profile Picture URL, Business enum, External URL, Joined Recently, etc

-* [ tags ] : most used , and by -t all used tags
+* [ tags & mentions ] : most used hashtags and mentioned accounts

+* [ email ] : if any email is used any where it'll be displayed

-* [ posts ] : accessability caption, location, timestamp, comments disabled, Caption, picture url
+* [ posts ] : accessability caption, location, timestamp, caption, picture url, etc

 ---